-The Ostrow School of Dentistry has long supported student participation in all phases of research.
-Formal Master’s and PhD degrees are available through the renown Craniofacial Biology (CBY) graduate program.
+The Herman Ostrow School of Dentistry of USC has long supported student participation in all phases of research.
+Formal master’s and PhD degrees are available through the renowned Craniofacial Biology (CBY) graduate program.
 Students in this program engage in outstanding research projects headed by world leaders in developmental biology, human genetics, stem cell and tissue engineering, oral cancer, nanotechnology, salivary biology, health promotion, biofilms, microbiology and immunology.
 The program has recently added options for studying clinical research methodology.
-CBY faculty perform cutting-edge scientific studies, using the state of the science research equipment and core facilities, including molecular imaging, proteomics, microscopy, and the transgenic mouse facility.
-The Ostrow School of Dentistry also hosts students enrolled in the USC interdisciplinary PhD training Programs in Biomedical and Biological Sciences (PIBBS).
+CBY faculty perform cutting-edge scientific studies, using the state of the science research equipment and core facilities, including molecular imaging, proteomics, microscopy and the transgenic mouse facility.
+Ostrow also hosts students enrolled in the USC interdisciplinary PhD training Programs in Biomedical and Biological Sciences.

-The School’s M.S./D.D.S. dual degree program in gerontology and dentistry extends over five years and is offered cooperatively by the Ostrow School of Dentistry and the Davis School of Gerontology.
+The school’s MS/DDS dual degree program in gerontology and dentistry extends over five years and is offered cooperatively by Ostrow and the USC Davis School of Gerontology.
 The program addresses the challenges facing oral health care providers as the number of older persons needing dental care increases.
 With the evolution of care toward patients who live longer lives, graduating dentists will be better prepared to provide service to the aging population in community settings and health care facilities.
-See the Dentistry section for a listing of Ostrow School of Dentistry requirements for the D.D.S./M.S. dual degree program.
+See the Dentistry section for a listing of Ostrow requirements for the MS/DDS dual degree program.

 Student Research Group